 e.
 The software inbuilt in the modern total station is instant and can provide the firmware updates in the field itself.

-6. Operations Performed by a Total Station in Surveying
+e.
+Operations Performed by a Total Station

 The important operations that can be performed using a total station can be listed as follows: